TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 1. **The lease container:** The lease container acts as a state storage and coordinates processing the change feed across multiple workers.
 The lease container can be stored in the same account as the monitored container or in a separate account.

 1. **The host:** A host is an application instance that uses the change feed processor to listen for changes.
-Multiple instances with the same lease configuration can run in parallel, but each instance should have a different **instance name**.
+Multiple instances with the same lease configuration can run in parallel, but each instance should have a different **instance/host name**.

 1. **The delegate:** The delegate is the code that defines what you, the developer, want to do with each batch of changes that the change feed processor reads.

 The lease container is particularly used to store the last processed point of the Change Feed in case the host stops.
 If the host starts again at a later point in time, the Processor will continue from the latest point in time stored in the lease container.
 The lease container is also used to do dynamic load balancing when multiple instances of the Processor are running.

+### **Will each change be delivered only once?**

+The change feed processor has an **at least once** delivery guarantee.
+That means that your handler code needs to contemplate that a particular change might be received more than once.
+During rebalancing of the leases or when the number of instances varies, there is a possibility of two instances processing the same lease.
+Also if there are unhandled exceptions in your handler (see below), a batch can be retried.

 ### **Error handling and exceptions in the change feed processor**